 pacman -S kdevelop kdevelop-php kdevelop-python

-The latest version of KDevelop and KDevelop-php (with docs) packaged for Fedora is contained in the default repository and can be installed using:
+The latest version of KDevelop, KDevelop-php (with docs), and KDevelop-python packaged for Fedora is contained in the default repository and can be installed using:

-or by installing the above packages through the Apper package manager.
+or by installing the above packages through the Dnfdragora package manager.

 KDevelop, KDevelop-php (with docs) and KDevelop-Python are in the kde overlay.
 To install any just type: